hondahmd/0g-doc/docs/0G Storage/introduction.md

 For testing, it's also dependent on the following repos:

-* [ZeroG Storage Contract](https://github.com/zero-gravity-labs/zerog-storage-contracts): It essentially provides two abi interfaces for ZeroG Storage Node to interact with the on-chain contracts.
+* [0G Storage Contract](https://github.com/zero-gravity-labs/zerog-storage-contracts): It essentially provides two abi interfaces for 0G Storage Node to interact with the on-chain contracts.
   * ZgsFlow: It contains apis to submit chunk data.
   * PoraMine: It contains apis to submit PoRA answers.
-* [ZeroG Storage Client](https://github.com/zero-gravity-labs/zerog-storage-client): It is used to interact with certain ZeroG Storage Nodes to upload/download files.
+* [0G Storage Client](https://github.com/zero-gravity-labs/zerog-storage-client): It is used to interact with certain 0G Storage Nodes to upload/download files.

 ### Run Tests